Moving an Elderly Parent Into Your Home: What to Know

 Here are a few considerations:

-5. Is your parent the owner of a pet you're taking in?
-If so, will the pet follow your rules on behavior and cleanliness?
+• Is your parent the owner of a pet you're taking in?
+If so, will the pet meet your expectations for behavior and cleanliness?

 Some elderly people adapt well to their dependent status.
 Some resist it.
 Others are saddened or enraged by it.